Self and Other Course Pairing

 Mentor biography

-Sydney Quantock, J.D. is the Assistant Director of the Office of Title IX, Compliance, and Assessment.
+Sydney Quantock, J.D. is the Assistant Director of the Office of Title IX and Bias Compliance.
 In her current position, Sydney serves as the Deputy Title IX Coordinator for students - supporting students that experience sexual and/or gender-based misconduct.
 Prior to working at Loyola, Sydney received her Juris Doctor from Widener University School of Law, Delaware Law School where she focused her advocacy on persons involved with domestic violence and intimate partner violence.
 Sydney is a native Marylander and loves spending her time outside and exploring new places with her soon-to-be husband and their two fur-babies, Annabelle (Pitbull) and Zuko (One-eyed Orange Tabby)!

 Virtual Advisor